 5:00 - 6:00 Lecture conducted by Swiss Counselor of Science

-6:00 – 8:00 Network reception at Swiss Residence on the grounds of the embassy including appetizers, drinks and a buffet dinner.
-Please bring your business card for potential collaboration with the Swiss, a sign-up sheet will also be available.
+6:00 - 8:00 Network reception at Swiss Residence on the grounds of the embassy including appetizers, drinks and a buffet dinner.
+Members were encouraged to leave business cards for potential collaboration with the Swiss, a sign-up sheet also was available.

-The cost of this event is $15 for AIChE NCS members and free for students.
-Please RSVP no later than
+The cost of this event was $15 for AIChE NCS members and was free for students.

 Directions and parking: The Embassy of Switzerland is located at 2900 Cathedral Avenue, NW.
 Parking on the Embassy grounds is available, but limited.
 The Residence of the Ambassador of Switzerland is located at 2920 Cathedral Avenue and is on the same grounds as the Embassy.
 There will be parking attendants who will direct you, simply state that you are arriving for the Chemical Engineers event.
 The embassy is located near the Woodley Park/Adams Morgan Metro stop.

-Please mark your respective calendars to indicate that members of the National Capital and the Tidewater Virginia Sections of the American Institute of Chemical Engineers will be visiting the Blue & Gray Brewpub starting at 10:00 a.m. for tours and lunch on Saturday, June 1, 2013.
-Note that this is a repeat of the highly successful Oct.
+Members of the National Capital and the Tidewater Virginia Sections of the American Institute of Chemical Engineers visited the Blue & Gray Brewpub starting at 10:00 a.m. for tours and lunch on Saturday, June 1, 2013.
+Note that this was a repeat of the highly successful Oct.
 20th joint meeting and tour.
 Directions from Interstate Highway 95 can be found at http://classic.mapquest.com/mq/10-OZNyKqcF2HbfhDlqRAiZ

-The event is scheduled to conclude by 2pm.
+The event was scheduled to conclude by 2pm.